Aurorum/oysters-theme/readme.txt

 Oysters welcomes and encourages all feedback and any bug reports for future updates!
 In the meantime, custom CSS can be provided to ensure your blog looks just how you'd like it.

 == Changelog ==

+= 1.0.4 - Mar 16 2019 =
+* Improves default styling for when Oysters is immediately activated

 = 1.0.3 - Mar 09 2019 =
 * Fixes a fatal error with search results